vue3-zoomer/vue3-zoomer/docs/guide/magnifier.md

 ## Overview

-The Magnifier allows users to view an enlarged portion of an image when they hover over the image.
-This is useful for users who might want to see details of a product or for any application where inspecting image details is helpful.
+The Magnifier component allows users to view an enlarged portion of an image in a container like a glass magnifier when they hover over the image.

 ## Basic Usage